 Satisfactory evidence of glider airworthiness and class.

 For offshore registered pilots a NZHGPA visitors license is required.
-These are available, on proof of rating, from a NZ registered paragliding instructor, Cost $60 NZD.
-If being left to be completed at time of Registration please give the Meet Director prior notice.
+These are available by reference to the NZHGPA website.
+Cost $60 NZD.

+All competitors and associates wanting access to Treble Cone launch must be registered with the ZeroHarmFarm work safety website, prior to registration.

 Selection Procedures